-Centres must have an internal process in place for candidates to appeal the marking of internally marked components, ie the synoptic assignment and any optional unit assignments.
-This must take place before the submission of marks for moderation.
+Centres must have an internal process in place for candidates to appeal the marking of internally marked components, ie the synoptic assignment.
+This must take place before the submission of marks.
 The internal process must include candidates being informed of the marks (or grades) the centre has given for internally assessed components, as they will need these to make the decision about whether or not to appeal.